 The real secret behind being good at the language side of NLP is hidden in plain site.
 It’s called practice.

-Anybody can become great at language patterns if they read books like Sleight of Mouth by Robert Dilts or watch DVD’s by fantastic trainers like Jamie Smart and then spend the time practicing what they learn.
+Anybody can become great at language patterns if they read books like Sleight of Mouth by Robert Dilts or watch DVD’s by fantastic trainers and then spend the time practicing what they learn.

 Handing over $97 for an ebook will not help you get a date, unless you’re trying to pull the sad 15 year old geek who now has your money.

 NLP Is More Established Than You Think